 “Coyote has grown as an organization through strong partnerships with our customers.
 Because of this growth, our reps have become more educated as well, helping to guide our customers through today’s volatile and ever-changing marketplace.”

-- Scott Schara, Coyote President of Global Sales
+- Scott Schara, Chief Commercial Officer, Coyote Logistics

 Consolidating a Fragmented Marketplace

-“We are going to continue to leverage our years’ worth of historical and proprietary data to predict where the market is going and by aligning ourselves with our customers, we are guiding them through the peaks and troughs of the market,” says Schara.
+“We are going to continue leveraging our years’ worth of historical and proprietary data to predict where the market is going and by aligning ourselves with our customers.
+We are guiding them through the peaks and troughs of the market."